Test Your Tank Water

 18 metals & metalloids

-14 physical & chemical · Turbidity, pH & Apparent Colour · Nitrate & Ammonia
+14 physical & chemical · Turbidity, pH (indicative) & Apparent Colour · Nitrate & Ammonia

 55 pesticides & insecticides at trace level — Organochlorines: Dieldrin, DDT, Heptachlor, Lindane, Endosulfan + others · Organophosphates: Chlorpyrifos, Diazinon, Malathion + others